craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 Bow, Crossbow, and Rifle Weapons are inherently Medium or Large.

 #### Range
 This is the mechanical Range of the weapon.

-Short Blunt and Short Blade Weapons inherently have a range of 5ft.

-Polearms inherently have a range of 10ft.
+The first value inicated

 #### Weapon Ability
 This is the Ability Score relevant to hitting and dealing damage with this weapon - either Strength or Dexterity.
 No other Ability Scores are relevant in this regard.